Books of Blood: "Dread"

 Steve, a young university student, becomes acquainted with an older classmate named Quaid, an intellectual who has a morbid fascination with dread.
 Quaid reveals to Steve that he kidnapped a vegetarian classmate of theirs and imprisoned her in a room with merely beef for sustenance, only releasing her when she finally overcame her dread of eating meat to prevent starvation; she eats the meat even though it has spoiled.
 Steve becomes Quaid's next candidate for his experiments, held captive in a dark, silent room, forcing him to relive a childhood period of deafness that terrified him.
 Steve is driven insane by this forced sensory deprivation and eventually escapes.
 Steve then happens into a homeless shelter where he is mistaken for a drug-addicted vagrant and is given new clothes and shoes, but these don't fit him well.
 He is mad, pale with shock, and his lips are red and chapped from dehydration.
 Later, Steve steals a fire axe from the shelter and breaks into Quaid's home.
-Quaid's experiments, all along, were to try to help him understand the nature of fear in order to cure his own coulrophobia, but he is ironically butchered by Steven, whose ghastly appearance, ill-fitting clothes, and over-sized shoes have given him the appearance of a clown.
+Quaid's experiments, all along, were to try to help him understand the nature of fear in order to cure his own coulrophobia, but he is ironically butchered by Steve, whose ghastly appearance, ill-fitting clothes, and over-sized shoes have given him the appearance of a clown.

 This story has been made into a film, with Jackson Rathbone playing Steve.
 The film diverges from the short story and introduces new characters, but retains some basic concepts.

 "Hell's Event"

 Every one hundred years, during an annual London marathon, Satan sends one of his representatives to compete against (unsuspecting) human runners.
 If Satan's minion wins, he gets to rule the Earth.
-An athlete taking part in the event, Joel, realizes the actual stakes of the race when the other runners begin to fall, ravaged by some unseen beast.
+An athlete taking part in the event, Joel, realises the actual stakes of the race when the other runners begin to fall, ravaged by some unseen beast.
 A satanist politician, Gregory, has made a bargain with Hell on the outcome of the race.
 Before he can win, Joel engages in a struggle with Hell's runner, who bites off his face.
 As they struggle, the last surviving human runner makes it to the finish line and Hell loses once again.
 Gregory is punished for his overconfidence by being gruesomely slain.